eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

   @register.outputs(tick=UInt64)
   def callback(self, t_n: float, **kwargs: Dict[str, Union[List[Message], float, int]]):
       for _obj_name, sim in self.simulator.items():
+          # Get the input, set by engine nodes as we will see later on.
           input = sim["input"]
           ode = sim["ode"]
           Dfun = sim["Dfun"]
           x = sim["state"]

+          # Get the ode_params that are set by engine states as we will see later on.
           ode_params = sim["ode_params"]

+          # Integrate the ODE
           if x is not None and input is not None: sim["state"] = odeint(
                   ode,